-- The Probate Clerk of Court will date-stamp the top sheet of the original and copies. - The Probate Clerk of Court will keep the original account form set, and deliver a copy to Court Accountant. - The Probate Clerk will return to you the copies for you and the other interested parties. - If you cannot or do not want to file the copies in person, you can also mail the documents to: Probate Filing Counter, 125 W. Washington Street, Phoenix, AZ 85003.
-Include a self-addressed stamped envelope so that the Clerk can return your court-stamped ("conformed") copies to you. - STEP 4: PAY your FEES: There are fees for filing petitions, responses, requests, motions, objections, and various forms with the Court.
+- The Probate Clerk will return to you the copies for you and the other interested parties. - If you cannot or do not want to file the copies in person, you can also mail the documents to the Probate Clerk at the same location where your case is pending.
+Include a self-addressed stamped envelope so that the Clerk can return your conformed copies to you. - STEP 4: PAY your FEES: There are fees for filing petitions, responses, requests, motions, objections, and various forms with the Court.
 Cash, AMEX/VISA/MasterCard debit or credit cards, money order, or check made payable to the "Clerk of Superior Court" are acceptable forms of payment.